 The West Shore economy is based on employment in the various agricultural operations in Imperial County, as well as employment in retail and hospitality, serving local residents as well as highway travelers and seasonal visitors to the area.
 In the event there is a significant clean-up or rehabilitation of the Salton Sea, making the region more attractive to residents and recreational visitors, the economic development prospects of the District may improve significantly.
-In addition, investment in renewable energy industries as well as the cannabis industry may continue to support economic growth in this part of Imperial County.
+In addition, investment in renewable energy and lithium industries may continue to support economic growth in this part of Imperial County.